sunfounder/pico-2w-kit/docs/source/pyproject/py_micro.rst

 **Conclusion**

-Using a micro switch with the Raspberry Pi Pico 2w allows you to detect physical interactions reliably.
+Using a micro switch with the Raspberry Pi Pico 2 W allows you to detect physical interactions reliably.
 Understanding how to wire the switch and read its state in your code is essential for creating responsive and interactive projects.